sqlitecloud/sqlitecloud-js/README.md

 [![codecov](https://codecov.io/gh/sqlitecloud/sqlitecloud-js/graph/badge.svg?token=ZOKE9WFH62)](https://codecov.io/gh/sqlitecloud/sqlitecloud-js)

 > This is the future home of SQLiteCloud drivers for Javascript and Typescript v2
-> Currently under development, please keep using https://github.com/sqlitecloud/sdk
+> Currently under development, please open an issue for any problems, suggestions.

 ## Install